Course navigation

 1 critical, 2 warnings, 0 style notes.

-ℹ️ Info: If the slash command does not appear in the autocomplete list inside Claude Code, the skill file is in the wrong folder or has a syntax error in the YAML front matter.
+If the slash command does not appear in autocomplete, the skill file is in the wrong folder or has a YAML front matter error.
 Run cat ~/.claude/skills/code-review/SKILL.md to verify.

 What to check on every test run